-The following selected consolidated financial data as of and for the years ended December 31, 2017,2018 and 2019 are derived from our audited consolidated financial statements included elsewhere in this prospectus.
+The following selected consolidated financial data as of and for the years ended December 31, 2017, 2018 and 2019 are derived from our audited consolidated financial statements included elsewhere in this prospectus.
+The following selected consolidated financial data as of March 31, 2020 and for the three months ended March 31, 2019 and 2020 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as our audited consolidated financial statements.
 Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.
 Our historical results do not necessarily indicate results expected for any future periods.
 You should read this Selected Consolidated Financial Data section together with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.

-The following table presents our selected consolidated statements of operations and comprehensive loss data for the years ended December 31, 2017, 2018 and 2019.
+The following table presents our selected consolidated statements of operations and comprehensive loss data for the years ended December 31, 2017, 2018 and 2019 and the three months ended March 31, 2019 and 2020.